European maritime exploration of Australia: Dutch exploration

-In August 1642, VOC despatched Abel Tasman and Franchoijs Visscher on a voyage of which one of the objects was to obtain knowledge of "all the totally unknown provinces of the kingdom of Beach".
+In August 1642, the VOC dispatched Abel Tasman and Franchoijs Visscher on a voyage, one of whose goals was to obtain knowledge of "all the totally unknown provinces of the kingdom of Beach".
 This expedition used two small ships, the Heemskerck and the Zeehaen.
-Starting in Mauritius both ships left on 8 October using the Roaring Forties to sail east as fast as possible.
-On 7 November, because of snow and hail the ships' course was altered to a more north-eastern direction.
-On 24 November 1642 Abel Tasman sighted the west coast of Tasmania, north of Macquarie Harbour.
-He named his discovery Van Diemen's Land after Antonio van Diemen, Governor-General of the Dutch East Indies.
-Proceeding south he skirted the southern end of Tasmania and turned north-east, Tasman then tried to work his two ships into Adventure Bay on the east coast of South Bruny Island where he was blown out to sea by a storm, this area he named Storm Bay.
-Two days later Tasman anchored to the north of Cape Frederick Hendrick just north of the Forestier Peninsula.
+Starting in Mauritius, both ships left on 8 October using the Roaring Forties to sail east as quickly as possible.
+On 7 November, because of snow and hail, the ships' course was altered to a more north-eastern direction.
+On 24 November 1642, Abel Tasman sighted the west coast of Tasmania, north of Macquarie Harbour.
+He named his discovery Van Diemen's Land, after Antonio van Diemen, Governor-General of the Dutch East Indies.
+Proceeding south, Tasman skirted the southern end of Tasmania and turned north-east.
+He then tried to work his two ships into Adventure Bay on the east coast of South Bruny Island, where he was blown out to sea by a storm; this area he named Storm Bay.
+Two days later, Tasman anchored to the north of Cape Frederick Hendrick, just north of the Forestier Peninsula.
 Tasman then landed in Blackman Bay – in the larger Marion Bay.
-The next day, an attempt was made to land in North Bay; however, because the sea was too rough the carpenter swam through the surf and planted the Dutch flag in North Bay.
-Tasman then claimed formal possession of the land on 3 December 1642.
+The next day, an attempt was made to land in North Bay; however, because the sea was too rough, the ship's carpenter swam through the surf and planted the Dutch flag in North Bay.
+Tasman then claimed formal possession of this land on 3 December 1642.

-In 1644 Tasman made a second voyage with three ships (Limmen, Zeemeeuw, and the tender Braek).
+In 1644, Tasman made a second voyage with three ships (the Limmen, the Zeemeeuw and the tender Braek).
 He followed the south coast of New Guinea eastwards, missed the Torres Strait between New Guinea and Australia, and continued his voyage westwards along the north Australian coast.
-He mapped the north coast of Australia making observations on the land, which he called New Holland, and its people.
-From the point of view of the Dutch East India Company, Tasman's explorations were a disappointment: he had found neither a promising area for trade nor a useful new shipping route.
+He mapped the north coast of Australia, making observations of the land, which he called New Holland, and its people.
+From the perspective of the Dutch East India Company, Tasman's explorations were a disappointment: he had found neither a promising area for trade nor a useful new shipping route.

-By the end of the Renaissance (1450 to 1650), every continent had been visited and mostly mapped by Europeans, except the south polar continent now known as Antarctica, but originally called Terra Australis, or 'Australia' for short.
-This geographical achievement was displayed on the large world map Nova Totius Terrarum Orbis Tabula made by the Dutch cartographer Joan Blaeu in 1648 to commemorate the Peace of Westphalia.
+By the end of the European Renaissance period (1450 to 1650), every continent had been visited and mostly mapped by Europeans – except for the south polar continent now known as Antarctica, but originally called Terra Australis, or "Australia" for short.
+This geographical achievement was displayed on the large world map Nova Totius Terrarum Orbis Tabula, by the Dutch cartographer Joan Blaeu in 1648, to commemorate the Peace of Westphalia.